-The UK Government has proposed that the current PEACE funding, which runs until 2020, should continue and that the UK, Ireland, the Northern Ireland Executive and European Commission should discuss options for further funding beyond that point.
+The UK Government has proposed that current PEACE funding, which runs until 2020, should continue and that the UK, Ireland, the Northern Ireland Executive and European Commission should discuss options for continued funding beyond that point.

 How will Brexit affect people crossing the border between Northern Ireland and the Republic of Ireland?

 Once the UK leaves the EU, its only land border with the bloc will be the 310-mile line between Northern Ireland and the Republic of Ireland.
-Decisions need to be made on how to manage the movement of people and goods across that border.
+Decisions need to be made about how to manage the movement of people and goods across that border.

-The UK, Ireland and EU have all committed to maintaining the Common Travel Area (CTA), which has been in place for most of the period since the establishment of the Irish Free State in 1922.
+The UK, Ireland and the EU have all committed to maintaining the Common Travel Area (CTA), which has been in place for most of the period since the establishment of the Irish Free State in 1922.
 The CTA allows free movement of British and Irish citizens between the UK, Ireland, the Channel Islands and the Isle of Man and provides access to various government services in each country.

 Ireland will continue to allow freedom of movement for citizens of the other 26 EU member states.
-The UK envisages using inland controls, such as ‘controlling access to the labour market and social security’, to enforce immigration policy without requiring checks on people crossing the Irish border.
+The UK envisages using inland controls, through the access to labour markets and social security, to enforce immigration policy without requiring checks on people crossing the Irish border.

 How will Brexit affect goods crossing the border between Northern Ireland and the Republic of Ireland?